The Profession of Sonography

 1. Motor Skills

-• Ability to demonstrate hand-eye coordination for scanning using fine and gross motor skills
+• Demonstrate precise hand-eye coordination using both fine and gross motor skills for scanning procedures.

-• Possess the ability to carry equipment and supplies which includes carrying, benign, kneeling, twisting, stooping, lifting crouching, pushing, pulling, reaching (including overhead)
+• Carry equipment and supplies while performing physical movements such as bending, kneeling, twisting, stooping, crouching, lifting, pushing, pulling, and reaching (including overhead).

 2. Sensory Skills